-In last month's PCM Report, I suggested the 30-year U.S. Treasury bond could be the surprise winner in 2016 and nothing has changed my opinion.
+In last month's PCM Report, I

+suggested the 30-year U.S. could be Treasury bond the surprise winner in 2016 and nothing has changed my opinion.
 First, a strong U.S. dollar and plunging commodity prices are doing the Fed's heavy lifting for them in terms of moderating economic growth and containing inflation.

-The spread between Baa bonds and U.S. Treasuries are expanding which suggests we are rapidly moving towards a risk-off environment and slowing economy.
-I believe now is the time to shift fixed income portfolios to exceptionally strong credit quality and take on duration risk for those willing to speculate in the bond market.
+The spread between Baa bonds and U.S. Treasuries are expanding which suggests we are rapidly towards risk-off moving а environment and slowing economy.
+I believe now is the time to shift fixed income portfolios exceptionally strong credit quality and take on duration risk for those willing to speculate in the bond market.
 When you compare the 10-year U.S. Treasury bond to Germany, Japan, or the U.K. it is clear we could fall another 50 basis points to 1.50% or lower.